PySide6.QtHttpServer.QHttpServerRouterRule

 bool

-Returns true if the methods is valid
+Validates the Request Method.
+Returns true if the specified HTTP method is valid.

 matches(request, match)